 Sway Coffee Station

-I always went by this popular place but never tried it.
+I have always been to this popular place but have never tried it.
 It is particularly popular because of its window.

 Address: 126-1 Yeonhui-dong, Seodaemun-gu, Seoul, South Korea